ChadWKirk/WorkoutTracker/README.md

 - Performance from workout to workout, also over a long period of time (month, cut/bulk, year, all time, etc.)
 - Your current weight and bodyfat percentage, to be correlated with your performance at those stats.
-- bf%, weight, the amount of tonnage, sets, reps, intensity or max weight you were lifting on a certain lift or muscle group
+- bf%, weight, the amount of tonnage, sets, reps, intensity, session activity (sets/reps ex: 8-7-5-4) or max weight you were lifting on a certain lift or muscle group

 There will be a line graph (similar to stock chart) that you can sort by bf%, weight, the amount of tonnage, sets, reps, intensity or max weight you were lifting on a certain lift or muscle group.
 You can enter your bodyfat and weight as often as you would like, and the graph fills in linearly.
 So if you put 165lbs one day, then wait a month and put in 170lbs, the graph will go up linearly to get to 170 from 165 within a month.
 You can bring up unlimited amount of things to correlate on the line graph, similar to Google Trends where there are multiple lines crossing over each other.